StevenBlack/bull-bitcoin-export-fix/README.md

 # 🙄 bull-bitcoin-export-fix

 [Bull Bitcoin](https://bullbitcoin.com/) is a Canadian non-custodial bitcoin exchange.
-I used to be a customer, but abandoned the service because personal record-keeping and tax compliance is a pain.
+I used to be a customer, but abandoned the service because personal record-keeping and tax compliance is a pain — their data exports are garbage.

 ## Motivation

 Bull Bitcoin offers a comically inflexible "Export my orders" button that gives you a so-called `.csv` file that has intractable problems.

 Bull Bitcoin support has declined written suggestions to make their data more interoperative.

-This repo contains the code I use to transform the garbage data into a format I can easily use in a spreadsheet.
+This repo contains the code I use to transform their garbage data into a format I import into a spreadsheet.
 In other words, this repo takes shitty data and makes a usable `.csv` file I can actually use.

 ### Specific problems with the Bull Bitcoin CSV files